techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 - **D. Monitoring pods and nodes**
 **Correct Answer:** **B. Creating Kubernetes clusters**
 **Explanation:** `kubeadm` simplifies setting up a Kubernetes cluster by initializing and configuring control plane components.

 ---

-Here’s the continuation of the Kubernetes question set:

----